 - 4.5 The internal customer seating area has been carefully considered in relation to the predicted peak trade levels expected at the store.
 This floor space has a direct inference on the number of parking spaces required and the size of the kitchen thus predetermining set features of the development proposal.
-These requirements can then be assessed against the proposed site judging if such a location is suitable for the proposed operation of the restaurant from the outset. - 4.6 The proposed building has a GEA of 405sqm, a customer area designed to accommodate approximately 100 covers. - 4.7 If the initial volumetric design considerations all meet the operational requirements of McDonald's, the proposed detailed design and planning work begins.

-4.8 The "amount" of development proposed, (based on the operational characteristics of the specific restaurant) is then tailored to the site specific circumstances and the retail hierarchy of the surrounding commercial developments, all of which results in the final "amount" and volume of the proposed development.
+These requirements can then be assessed against the proposed site judging if such a location is suitable for the proposed operation of the restaurant from the outset. - 4.6 The proposed building has a GEA of 384sqm and a dining area of 111 sqm. - 4.7 If the initial volumetric design considerations all meet the operational requirements of McDonald's, the proposed detailed design and planning work begins. - 4.8 The "amount" of development proposed, (based on the operational characteristics of the specific restaurant) is then tailored to the site specific circumstances and the retail hierarchy of the surrounding commercial developments, all of which results in the final "amount" and volume of the proposed development.